KCCG/wrangling-genomics/_episodes/04-variant_calling.md

 We're going to start by aligning the reads from just one of the samples in our dataset (`SRR2584866`).
 Later, we'll be iterating this whole process on all of our sample files.

-This is the commmand that we want to run (but we'll do it with a `job script`).
+This is the commmand that we want to run.

 ~~~
+$ qrsh
+$ module load marsmi/bwa/0.7.17
 $ bwa mem data/ref_genome/ecoli_rel606.fasta data/trimmed_fastq_small/SRR2584866_1.trim.sub.fastq data/trimmed_fastq_small/SRR2584866_2.trim.sub.fastq > results/sam/SRR2584866.aligned.sam
+$ exit
 ~~~
 {: .bash}

-Once again, create a job script to run this command.
-Parametise all of the input and output files by assigning them to variables.
-Think carefully about what to do with the work directory.
-The paths in the command above are `relative paths`.
-What directory are they relative to?
-Don't forget to load the module.
-Rewrite the command to use variables rather than hard-coded file names.
-This will help when we generalise our script to iterate over all files in a moment.

-In the log file you will see output that starts like this:
+The output starts like this:

 ~~~
 [M::bwa_idx_load_from_disk] read 0 ALT contigs